What is B2B customer segmentation?

 Multi-thread outreach: Reach full buying committee with coordinated plays

-Outbound Prioritization and Routing
+Outbound prioritization and routing

 Segments help sales teams prioritize outbound efforts and route leads to the right reps.
 High-fit, high-intent accounts go to top performers or specialized teams.
 Lower-priority segments get scaled treatment.